 To make a complaint with regard to breaches of the Smoke Free legislation please contact us using the details below or phone the Government's Smoke Free Compliance line on 0800 5871667 who will pass the complaint on to the relevant local authority.

-Smokefree legislation will mean that virtually all enclosed public places, workplaces, public vehicles and work vehicles will become smokefree.
+Under the Smoke Free legislation virtually all enclosed public places, workplaces, public vehicles and work vehicles are to be smoke free.
 This means:

 Smoke Free Premises